carlsteinhilber/pyxantech/README.md

 ## Configuration
 - All configuration for the Xantech amp is now handled in a single JSON file (config.json) in the root directory of the project
-- The JSON has two main branches - for Zones and Sources - and looks like this:
+- The JSON has three main branches - for System, Zones and Sources - and looks like this:
 ```
 {
+    "system":{
+        "serialport":"ttyUSB0",
+        "usesimulator": true,
+        "debugging": false
+    },
     "zones": [
         {"zone":1, "name":"Living Room", "enabled": true, "default_volumne": 5 },
         {"zone":2, "name":"", "enabled": false, "default_volumne": 5  },